New in July, 2018 - In Geo-location segments you can now select an entire country.

 - A contact may click a link several times to open it.
 Depending on the click speed and browser settings, each click could be counted separately even though the link was opened only once.

 - Timeframe – Here you select the timeframe for the responses.
-If you want to cover all responses ever, select full range.

 - Target group – Emarsys initially treats every contacts as a visitor to a given location until their behavior has become regular enough to identify one location as their home.
 This categorization is dependent entirely on their responses and has nothing to do with any database fields (e.g. City, State or Country).
 These categories are constantly evaluated and updated by our algorithms after evey response.